ycarowwww/javascript-simple-projects/SimpleCalculator/README.md

 # A Simple Calculator

-A Simple Calculator made in HTML, CSS and JavaScript.
+A Simple Calculator that you enter each operation individually made in HTML, CSS and JavaScript.